Tamirs2702/BItorzo-Bitcoin-Wallet/index.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Bitorzo is released under the MIT License [documentation](https://github.com/Bitorzo) or [contact support](https://github.com/contact) and we’ll help you sort it out.